puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/index.md

 ## Data flows & transformations

 There are multiple paths and transformations of data within Uniconfig.
-Following section provides more information on some of the most common paths.
+The following section provides more information on some of the more common paths.

 [!ref text ="Thread pools"](../operational-procedures/data-flows)